 Mobile homes in the greater Sarasota Florida area are like any other housing situation in the sense that leaks can and will spring up throughout the plumbing system.

-The mobile home plumbing system is usually ran underneath the mobile home with entrances throughout the property based on where the faucets and showers exist within the property.
+The mobile home plumbing system is usually run underneath the mobile home with entrances throughout the property based on where the faucets and showers exist within the property.

-The water shut off is usually at the back of the home, either on the total back end of the mobile home or on a utility pole nearby the property line.
-If the water shutoff is on the back of the mobile home it will usually look like a lever, pushing it down will turn off the water and pushing it up will turn on the water.
+The water shut-off is usually at the back of the home, either on the total back end of the mobile home or on a utility pole near the property line.
+If the water shutoff is on the back of the mobile home it will usually look like a lever, pushing it down will turn off the water, and pushing it up will turn on the water.

-By turning the water off on your home you will avoid the potential of a water leak coming through the plumbing system and causing trouble to your property.
+By turning the water off in your home you will avoid the potential of a water leak coming through the plumbing system and causing trouble to your property.

-The most common issues we, at The Mobile Home Dealer, have seen with water leaks is when there springs a leak underneath the mobile home and sprays endlessly on the wood based subflooring system.
-As mentioned in previous blog posts, if the subflooring system gets wet then, overtime, soft spots may occur causing sagging in the flooring that if not treated correctly could will cause holes in the actual floor of your mobile home.
+The most common issue we, at The Mobile Home Dealer, have seen with water leaks is when there springs a leak underneath the mobile home and sprays endlessly on the wood-based subflooring system.
+As mentioned in previous blog posts, if the subflooring system gets wet then, over time, soft spots may occur causing sagging in the flooring that if not treated correctly could cause holes in the actual floor of your mobile home.

-If you are looking at leaving your mobile home for an extended period of time we can not suggest strongly enough to consider turning the water off on the home as this will be one more action that can be taken to help prevent any damage to your Sarasota Florida mobile home flooring system.
+If you are looking at leaving your mobile home for an extended period of time we can not suggest strongly enough to consider turning the water OFF while leaving the power ON on the home as this will be one more action that can be taken to help prevent any damage to your Sarasota Florida mobile home flooring system.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.